 - Autistic people

-Dog therapy or Animal- Assisted Therapy (AAT) is guided by a health professional and is specially designed to assist people to improve their physical, emotional or mental health illness.
+Dog therapy or Animal- Assisted Therapy (AAT) is guided by a health professional and is specially designed to assist people to improve their physical, emotional, or mental health illnesses.

 These dogs have expert handlers.
-These handlers take them to clients during therapy session.
-They provide comfort, support and help engage people to make them feel relaxed and calm.
+These handlers take them to clients during therapy sessions.
+They provide comfort, support, and help engage people to make them feel relaxed and calm.

 The most widely used dog therapy is helping children with autism.
-Apart from this, they help people overcome with a variety of metal health problems including dementia, depression, memory loss and PTSD.
+Apart from this, they help people overcome a variety of mental health problems including dementia, depression, memory loss, and PTSD.

 How does a dog therapy session happen?

-It usually includes a therapist, the dog and its handler.
+It usually includes a therapist, the dog, and its handler.
 They all work together over a series of sessions to help an individual cope with a mental disorder.
-The sessions can take place over variety of places including nursing homes, mental hospitals, private clinics, group sessions etc.
+The sessions can take place in a variety of places including nursing homes, mental hospitals, private clinics, group sessions, etc.